ModPhoenix/poker-planning/README.md

 # PokerPlanning.org

+The main mission of this project is to make **online planning poker** super easy 🤩 and enjoyable 🥰.
+And also free to use for people from all over the world 🌍🌎🌏!

-Mono repository for scrum poker tool [pokerplanning.org](https://pokerplanning.org/)
+Mono repository for scrum poker tool [PokerPlanning.org](https://pokerplanning.org/)

-## Alpha version
+## Alpha version 🏗

 Alpha version is available at the following link [Poker Planning Alpha](https://poker-planning-39gkk.ondigitalocean.app/)

+## Fancy technologies

+- Server 🚀
+  - Rust 🦀
+  - async-graphql 😱
+- Client 🦄
+  - TypeScript 😻
+  - React ⚛️
+  - apollo-client 🤌
+  - material-ui 😎

 ## Getting Started